dnsimple/dnsimple-services/README.md

 ## config.json

 The config section contains meta-data about the template.
+All of these attributes are required.

 * name - The unique template name.
 All lower-case and only the characters a-z, 0-9 and the dash.
 * label - The human-readable template name, used for display.